DreasWeiss/codeWars/README.md

 Code Wars is an online coding platform that helps users learn programming by solving challenges, competing with each other in real-time game tournaments and connecting to a community of coders from around the world.
 Code Warriors can practice their skills through interactive tutorials while also being able to compete against one another for prizes!

+Codewars is an educational community for computer programming.
+On the platform, software developers train on programming challenges known as kata.
+These discrete programming exercises train a range of skills in a variety of programming languages, and are completed within an online integrated development environment.
+[Wikipedia](https://en.wikipedia.org/wiki/Codewars)

 tags: codewars codewars-kata codewars-solutions codewars-challenges codewars-kata-solution codewars-javascript

 |Kata link|kyu|language|path|my solution|